oracle-livelabs/security/database/baseline/sqlfw/sqlfw.md

 *Version tested in this lab:* Oracle Database 23ai Free

 ### Video Preview
-Watch a preview of "*Introducing SQL Firewall – a new security capability in Oracle Database 23ai*" [](youtube:81N23MDhYXU)
+Watch a preview of "*Introducing SQL Firewall – a new security capability in Oracle Database 23ai*" [DB Security - SQL Firewall](videohub:1_gbm8p6ba)

 ### Objectives
 - Train the SQL Firewall to learn the normal activity